kllarena07/easeurl/README.md

 ## Endpoints:
 ### Shortened URL Creation

-POST to '/' using the following JSON:
+POST to '/create' using the following JSON:
 ```
 {
-  "real_url": "your url here"
+  "url": "your url here"
 }
 ```